How the location of Mount Zion was occulted

 Psalm 48:2 "Fair in situation, the joy of the whole earth; Even mount Zion, the uttermost parts of the north, The city of the great King. |Jps Tanakh|

-So, by inverting the maps, the true location of Mount Zion was occulted in favor of the western lands.
+So, by inverting the maps, the true location of Mount Zion was shifted in favor of the western lands.

 Psalms 68:15-16